bondstreet/for-ny/posts/daniel-arshem-and-alex-mustonen.md

 date: 'Wed Jun 08 2016 20:00:00 GMT-0400 (EDT)'
 image: /images/DanielArshamandAlexMustonenMainPortrait.jpg
 published: true
-tweetText: '@snarkitecture founders share three of their favorite local businesses in NYC'
+tweetText: .@snarkitecture founders share three of their favorite local businesses in NYC
 socialBlurb: >-
   Daniel Arsham and Alex Mustonen of Snarkitecture share three of their favorite local businesses in NYC.